Understanding the inbound sales methodology

 • Sales

 Cash flow is at the core of every business: Revenue must come in to offset revenue going out.
-Since many variables control how costs can be determined or minimized (minimum wage, federal tax rates, and business loan interest rates are uncontrollable costs, for example), most businesses fare better in their cash flow by increasing revenue coming in rather than mitigating uncontrollable costs.
+Since many variables control what costs you incur (e.g., minimum wage, federal tax rates, and business loan interest rates are uncontrollable costs), most businesses fare better in their cash flow by increasing revenue coming in rather than mitigating uncontrollable costs.

 And the best way to increase revenue and income is by increasing sales—of any product or service.

-The natural next question becomes “What’s the best way for my business to increase sales of my product or service?”
-There are many methodologies to refine and improve the sales process—depending upon your industry, these different schools of thought may lead to the best sales solution for your business or team.
-Still, there are a variety of factors to consider: the typical client and their needs, the price of your product or service, the information necessary from a consumer to close the sale, and many, many others.
+When you want your business to increase sales of its product or service, you can find many methodologies to refine and improve the sales process.
+Depending upon your industry, these different schools of thought may lead to the best sales solution for your business or team.
+Still, you'll need to consider a variety of factors: the typical client and their needs, the price of your product or service, the information necessary from a consumer to close the sale, and many, many others.

-This piece will focus on the inbound sales methodology as a school of thought—and how the inbound selling process may be beneficial in supplementing your sales process.
+This guide will focus on the inbound sales methodology as a school of thought—and how the inbound selling process may be beneficial in supplementing your sales process.

 inbound sales overview